Network maintenance during off-peak hours at JB checkpoint to affect border crossers from Feb 27

 SINGAPORE - The Malaysian border control agency has announced that network system maintenance will take place at the Johor Bahru checkpoint building during the off-peak hours of 12.30am to 3.30am from Feb 27 to March 14.

-During those off-peak hours, the BSI typically handles travellers from Woodlands Checkpoint crossing the Causeway in cars, motorcycles, and public transport, including factory bus services.
+During those off-peak hours, the BSI typically handles travellers from Woodlands Checkpoint crossing the Causeway in cars, motorcycles and public transport, including factory bus services.

-for motorcyclists using the MyNIISEe (National Integrated Immigration System) and MyBorderPass apps will not be affected, said the agency.
+Only the QR code clearance lanes for motorcyclists using the MyNIISEe (National Integrated Immigration System) and MyBorderPass apps will not be affected, said the agency.

 The works are being carried out by the Public Works Department (JKR) and BSI’s facility management.

-during the early hours of Feb 25, requiring heavy vehicles to undergo manual immigration clearances and disrupting thousands of commuters working in Singapore.
+The official announcement comes after a system failure that disabled all autogates at the BSI checkpoint during the early hours of Feb 25, requiring heavy vehicles to undergo manual immigration clearances and disrupting thousands of commuters working in Singapore.

 See more on